gridstatus/gridstatus/CONTRIBUTING.md

 We welcome pull requests for code changes!
 Before starting work on a pull request, please check with a maintainer to ensure that no one else is already working on the same change.
 Typically, this is done by posting a comment on the appropriate GitHub issue stating that you want to work on it.

+Before working on a PR, you should first create a fork of `gridstatus` in your GitHub account and do your work in a new branch that you create in the fork.
+Read more [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) about collaborating with Pull Requests.

 When submitting a pull request, please make sure to:

 * Write tests to cover any changes you make